 They would not forget that lovely evening in Guilin, where they had a drink with their guide Libby at a bar (not originally planned), talking about everything and laughing about anecdotes that were no way they could hear from the Internet.

-"We found that their slogan that 'you are not alone with Odyssey' is so true and it is very comforting to know that every last detail was attended to," said Diana, "Jenny and I are extremely grateful that we made several good buddies over here.
+"We found that their slogan that 'you are not alone with Odynovo' is so true, and it is very comforting to know that every last detail was attended to," said Diana, "Jenny and I are extremely grateful that we made several good buddies over here.
 The time we spent together was priceless."

 Diana and Jenny are not alone.
 The 13-year-old Nicholas shares exactly what they feel about the guides too.

-Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness of Amanda, the Beijing guide for him and his families during a two-week trip to China.
+Titled his review "A Tour Guide, But Part Of Our Family!", Nicholas oozed his fondness for Amanda, the Beijing guide for him and his family during a two-week trip to China.

-"Most people think the Tour Guides are there for information but I can tell you Amanda is not she was like part of the family I always called her my sister because she acted like it," wrote Nicholas, revealing that he was deeply touched by Amanda's exceptional attention to detail, which is impossible to get if traveling with a group.
+"Most people think the Tour Guides are there for information, but I can tell you Amanda is not.
+She was like a part of the family, so I always called her my sister because she acted like it," wrote Nicholas, revealing that he was deeply touched by Amanda's exceptional attention to detail, which is impossible to get if traveling with a group.
 He was amazed at how he and Amanda bonded in just 3 days, but he came to realize it was because Amanda was so kind to both child and adult.
 When the time came to leave, Nicholas was crying and hugged the "nice, smart, beautiful, motherly, sisterly" new family member about 40 times.

-Nicholas by far remains the youngest guest that commented on Odyssey's TripAdvisor page.
-He has traveled 7 countries with families, yet until this recent China trip that he understands a guide is truly more than a guide.
+Nicholas, by far, remains the youngest guest who commented on Odynovo's TripAdvisor page.
+He has traveled 7 countries with families, yet until this recent China trip, he understands a guide is truly more than a guide.